 Nina Williams, Program Coordinator

-A native San Diegan, Nina Williams earned her BA in Social Science with a concentration in Education from Ashford University, and she is currently working on obtaining her Masters and Teaching Credential in Special Education at Alliant University.
+A native San Diegan, Nina Williams earned her BA in Social Science with a concentration in Education from Ashford University her Masters in Special Education at Alliant University.
 Ms. Williams worked as a behavioral specialist in a local non-public school for 9 years before arriving at Aseltine as a Conflict Resolution Facilitator in the Elementary Classroom in the spring of 2012.
 Ms. Williams has a strong passion for helping students learn to develop positive, healthy behavior and for providing students and their families with the support they need.
 Ms. Williams strongly believes that taking the time to get to know each student is vital to building the strong partnerships that help Aseltine students become successful in all aspects of their life.
 Ms. Williams’ work with our students and their parents/guardians is guided by Barbara Colorose’s philosophy that: “If kids come to us from strong, healthy, functioning families, it makes our job easier.
 If they do not come from strong, healthy, functioning families, it makes our job more important.”

 Gwen Weil, Development Director